 Kirsten Ritschel, Designer + Chocolatier, Kiki’s Cocoa

 Always curious about how things are made, Kirsten set out to learn the art of printing, captivated by both its process and the power to choose what stories deserved to be told.
-It brought her to award-winning agencies like Grabbarz & Partner in Hamburg, and then later Goodby, Silverstein & Partners in San Francisco, where she brought design expertise to motion graphics teams.
-At Google she led visual storytelling efforts in the internal Marketing and Communication’s team by leveraging design thinking principles to create clear and engaging content and led creative direction for the publication of the high-end coffee table book chronicling the first ground-up development of Google’s Bay View campus.
+It led her to award-winning agencies like Grabarz & Partner in Hamburg, and then later Goodby, Silverstein & Partners in San Francisco, where she brought design expertise to motion graphics teams.
+At Google she led visual storytelling efforts in the internal Marketing and Communications team by leveraging design thinking principles to create clear and engaging content and led creative direction for the publication of the high-end coffee table book chronicling the first ground-up development of Google’s Bay View campus.